What do you want to know about the Greek Christmas season in Greece?

-The turkey dish has been added to the Greek festive table recently.
+The turkey dish has been added to the Greek festive table the last few decades.
 It can be the traditional dish for many families nowadays.

 The family gets together on December 25th and the Christmas lunch starts the same time as lunch does in Greece; around 2 pm or even later.

-On the New Year’s eve everyone - and I mean everyone, big and small - stays up until at least midnight.
+On the New Year’s eve everyone - and I mean everyone, adults and kids alike - stays up until at least midnight.

 This is the moment to cut the “βασιλόπιτα”: Saint Basil’s pie.
 In this special pie (which can be a cheese pie or even a vanilla cake) we hide a coin.

 Whoever finds it in their piece has good luck for the whole year.
 Or so we like to hope!